Agentic AI Will Live With the Providers, Not in Your Server Room

 The ROI Trap of Chatty AI

 Early “chat” use cases produced fuzzy returns.
-Agents should earn their keep with closed-loop workflows: reconcile invoices, resolve tickets, capture leads to cash, triage alerts.
+Agents should earn their keep with closed-loop workflows: reconcile invoices, resolve tickets, capture leads to cash, triage risk alerts.
 Measure dollars moved, defects reduced, cycle time cut.
 If the outcome can’t be logged and audited, it’s theater.
 If it can, you’ll know when to scale—no vibes required.

 The Recession Paradox

 If agentic AI works as advertised, it may pressure labor costs and nudge a slowdown—ironically accelerating adoption as firms automate harder.
 The right move isn’t austerity or a spending binge; it’s sequencing.
 Fund workflows with payback inside the fiscal year, then recycle the savings into the next wave.
-Keep burn-rate elasticity: variable spend on models and windows, fixed spend on the data and fabric.
+Keep burn-rate elasticity: variable spend on models and context windows, fixed spend on the data and fabric.

 Automate your tasks by building your own AI powered Workflows.